Vidyadhara (Chandela ruler): Struggle against the Ghaznavids

 It is possible that Vidyadhara appointed Rajyapala's successor Trilochanapala on the Pratihara throne.
-In 1019 CE, Mahmud launched a fresh invasion of India, and defeated the Kabul Shahi ruler Trilochanapala (not to be confused with the Pratihara ruler of same name).
+In 1019, Mahmud launched a fresh invasion of India, and defeated the Kabul Shahi ruler Trilochanapala (not to be confused with the Pratihara ruler of same name).
 He then advanced towards Bari, the new Pratihara capital.
 According to Abu Sa'id Gardezi's Zayn al-Akhbar, the Pratihara ruler Trilochanapala fled from the town.
 After sacking Bari, Mahmud encountered the army of Vidyadhara (variously named "Bida" or "Nanda" in Muslim chronicles).

 According to Nizamuddin Ahmad's Tabaqat-i-Akbari, the two armies were encamped on the opposite banks of a river.
 Mahmud sent an envoy to Vidyadhara (called "Nanda" by Ahmad), asking him to accept Islam and Mahmud's suzerainty.
 Vidyadhara refused to make a submission.
 After seeing the Chandela ruler's vast army from an elevated spot, Mahmud became worried.
 However, at night, Vidyadhara withdrew with some of his companions, leaving behind his army.
 According to this account, there was no fight between the two armies.
 After Vidyadhara's withdrawal, Mahmud's army sacked his camp, and procured a great amount of wealth, including 580 elephants.
 Gardezi, in his Zayn al-Akhbar, states that the Chandela ruler (called "Ganda" in this account) had already deserted his camp by the time Mahmud's envoy reached there.
 Ali ibn al-Athir offers a different account, stating that the two armies fought a battle before retreating at the nightfall.

-In 1022 CE, Mahmud invaded the Chandela kingdom again, besieging the Gwalior Fort (Gopadri), which was controlled by a Kachchhapaghata feudatory of Vidyadhara.
+In 1022, Mahmud invaded the Chandela kingdom again, besieging the Gwalior Fort (Gopadri), which was controlled by a Kachchhapaghata feudatory of Vidyadhara.
 This feudatory is identified with Kirtiraja.
 According to Tabaqat-i-Akbari Mahmud lifted the siege after four days, in return for a tribute of 35 elephants.
 He then proceeded to besiege the Chandela fortress of Kalanjara.
 After a long siege, the Kalanjara ruler (called "Nanda" in this account), offered Mahmud a tribute of 300 elephants and "begged for safety".
 According to Firishta's account, the Chandela king intoxicated the elephants and sent them to Mahmud's camp without any riders.
 These wild elephants were tamed by Mahmud's Tatar soldiers.
 The Chandela king, on seeing this act of bravery, sent a panegyric praising Mahmud and his army.
 In return, Mahmud also complimented the Vidyadhara, and awarded him 15 fortresses and other presents before turning to his capital Ghazna.

 S. K. Mitra theorizes that the encounter between Vidyadhara and Mahmud ended with an "exchange of gifts", which must have been depicted as "tribute" by the Muslim historians.